venkatrt96/SugarCube/README.md

 # SugarCube
-A Mini Social Network
-With Q&As Section
+A PHP powered interactive Q&As Section